What’s the goal of a behavior program?

 How long will it take?

 Many owners will see some improvements in the first weeks of a program!
 (Some see improvement after one session.)
 In the world of behavior, slow and steady wins the race!
-The average dog takes several months to reach their full potential.
-Every dog is an individual, and we like to help you meet your dog where they're at!
+We like to see noticeable positive progress within two months.
+(If we don’t see that, it’s time to troubleshoot together!)

 Why does it take this long?
 A lot of problem behaviors are actually rooted in very strong emotions (like anxiety, fear, and frustration).
 They’re also often repeatedly reinforced by the situation.
 (Every time a territorial dog barks at the mailcarrier, they eventually walk away!
 Every time a fearful dog barks at strangers and they back away, they feel better!)
 So we often have a super mix of strong emotions and/or well-developed habits.
 Emotions and habits take time to really change.
 (Think of a person working on their anxiety or a compulsive behavior; they won’t be better overnight.)